-- While potatoes are simmering, melt the butter over medium-low heat.
+- While the potatoes are simmering, melt the butter over medium-low heat.
 Add the whole milk, salt, and pepper to the butter.
-Warm the milk butter mixture but do not let it boil.
+Warm the milk and butter mixture but do not let it boil.
 Remove from heat and set it aside.

 - When the potatoes are done, drain the water out of the pot.
 Then mash the potatoes.

 - Keep the heat on medium-low.
-Stir while slowly adding the milk butter mixture to the potatoes.
+Stir while slowly adding the milk and butter mixture to the potatoes.